VirtualFlyBrain/VFB/doc/pipeline.md

 ### KB2Prod

-Exports the non-OWL components of the KB to Prod: Image individuals; data_source; pub
+Exports the non-OWL components of the KB to Prod: Image individuals; data_source; pub and related links to inds.

 ### Generic Neo2OWL

 1. Generates a standard OWL export based on generic NEO to OWL mapping (see above) and using full URIs from nodes and edges.
-2. Generates
+2. Generate SubClassOf edges based on X overlaps Y  with voxel overlap > some cutoff
+2. Generates definitions for individuals (with voxel overlap numbers).
+This can re-use LMB -> OWL code

 ### FB2Prod

 * Step 1: Load all of the following using two step load:  1.
-Node with
+Node with ID.
+2. Populate node
   - pubs
   - genotypes
   - features: alleles, genes, constructs, insertions
 * Step 2:
   - Load: triples relating features to each other and to genotypes
 * Step3:
-  (a) pattern
+  (a) Expression
+    - Merge create inds for anatomy X stage
+    - Merge pattern following schema:
+  (b) Phenotype
+    - Merge create inds for anatomy X stage
+    - Merge pattern following schema:
+    - LOWER PRIORITY: Load phenotype free text.

 ### OWL2Prod side loading

+Side loading to make up for deficiencies in OLS loader.
+This is pretty much done

 ### Import Clusters